honestbleeps/Reddit-Enhancement-Suite/README.md

     gulp add-module --file module.js

+adds module.js, a new module, to the manifest for each browser.

+  gulp add-file --file hostname.js

-adds module.js to the manifest for each browser.
+adds hostname.js, a new media host, to the manifest for each browser.

     gulp watch
     or